brainfish/Ansible-Proxmox-inventory/README.md

 export EXCLUDE_IPS_FILTER='10\.10\..*;192\.168\.23\..*'
 ```

-IP filtering is also available by CIDR:
+IP filtering is also available by CIDR (requires Python 3.3+):

 ```sh
 # Filter only 10.10.0.0/16 and 192.168.23.0/24 addresses